IncludeMori/CardgameMVL-CreationKit/README.md

 This "Creation-Kit" is used to create cards for my other project @ https://github.com/IncludeMori/Cardgame_W

-Currently not updated for the last version
+Currently not updated for the latest version.